cudoventures/cudos-builders/tools/readme.md

     prepare secrets.json based on secrets.json.example in each module where available (deployer-root-node, deployer-utils, etc.)

 ## Deployment root node
-    npm run deploy-root-node-testnet-zone01 or npm run deploy-and-init-root-node-testnet-zone01
+    npm run deploy-root-node-testnet or npm run deploy-and-init-root-node-testnet

 ## Deployment seed node
 1. Download genesis.json from root-node to ./CudosBuilders/genesis.testnet.json
 2. Download tendermint.nodeid from root-node
-3. Modify seed-node.testnet.env using correct IP address of root-node and its tendermint id, which can be found in tendermint.nodeid, as PERSISTENT_PEERS
+3. Modify seed-node.testnet.zone01.env using correct IP address of root-node and its tendermint id, which can be found in tendermint.nodeid, as PERSISTENT_PEERS
-4. Modify seed-node.testnet.env using its tendermint id, which can be found in tendermint.nodeid, as PRIVATE_PEERS
+4. Modify seed-node.testnet.zone01.env using its tendermint id, which can be found in tendermint.nodeid, as PRIVATE_PEERS

         npm run deploy-seed-node-testnet-zone01 or npm run deploy-and-init-seed-node-testnet-zone01